mcfilib/dropcure/README.md

 The `producer` server operates as follows:

 - Wait for RabbitMQ service to become available.
-- Connect to RabbmitMQ server and create queue and channel if it doesn't exist.
+- Connect to RabbitMQ server and create queue and channel if it doesn't exist.
 - Disconnect from RabbitMQ.
 - On new websocket connection:
   - Connect to RabbitMQ.